 The Strategy can be downloaded from this page.

-Public Art in private development is governed by chapter D8 of the Byron Shire Development Control Plan 2014.
+Public Art in private development is governed by chapter D8 of the Byron Shire Development Control Plan 2014 which is in the process of being reviewed.

 This chapter applies to development applications for projects that have an estimated cost greater than $1,000,000; are located in selected zones; and meet criteria for a certain type of development.
-For further information see the Development Control Plan.
+For further information about the current DCP Chapter see the Development Control Plan.